History of Dalmatia: Illyria and the Delmatae

-Roman domination
+Roman era

-The Roman Empire began its occupation of Illyria in the year 168 BC, forming the Roman province of Illyricum.
-In 156 BC the Dalmatians were for the first time attacked by a Roman army and compelled to pay tribute.
-In AD 10, during the reign of Augustus, Illyricum was split into Pannonia in the north and Dalmatia in the south, after the last of many uprisings known collectively as the Great Illyrian Revolt had been crushed by Tiberius in AD 9.
-Following the end of the revolt, there was general acceptance of the Latin civilisation throughout Illyria and submission to the Roman Empire.

-The province of Dalmatia spread inland to cover all of the Dinaric Alps and most of the eastern Adriatic coast.
+Following the end of the Illyrian wars the Romanization of Dalmatia began, similar as in conquered Gaul and Hispania.
+The Roman province of Dalmatia spread inland to cover all of the Dinaric Alps and most of the eastern Adriatic coast.
 Its capital was the city of Salona (Solin).
 Emperor Diocletian made Dalmatia famous by building a palace for himself a few kilometers south of Salona, in Aspalathos/Spalatum.
 Other Dalmatian cities at the time were: Tarsatica, Senia, Vegium, Aenona, Iader, Scardona, Tragurium, Aequum, Oneum, Issa, Pharus, Bona, Corcyra Nigra, Narona, Epidaurus, Rhizinium, Acruvium, Olcinium, Scodra, Epidamnus/Dyrrachium.

 The Roman Emperor Diocletian (ruled AD 284 to 305) reformed the government in the late Roman Empire and established the Tetrarchy.
 This new system for the first time divided rule of the empire into the Western and Eastern courts, each headed by a person with the title of Augustus.
 Each of the two Augusti also had an appointed successor, a Caesar, who administered about half the district belonging to his own Augustus (and was subordinate to him).
 In Diocletian's division, Dalmatia fell under the rule of the Eastern Court, headed by Diocletian, but was administered by his Caesar and appointed successor Galerius, who had his seat in the city of Sirmium.
 In AD 395, the Emperor Theodosius I permanently divided Imperial rule by granting his two sons the position of Augusti separately in the West and the East.
 This time, however, Spalatum and Dalmatia fell under the Western Court of Honorius, not the Eastern Court.